-A copy of the Company's Conflict Minerals Report for the reporting period January 1, 2016 to December 31, 2016 is attached hereto as Exhibit 1.01 and is publicly available at www.landsend.com/sustainability/.
-References to www.landsend.com do not constitute the incorporation by reference of the information at www.landsend.com.
+A copy of the Company's Conflict Minerals Report for the reporting period January 1, 2022 to December 31, 2022, is filed as Exhibit 1.01 to this Specialized Disclosure Report on Form SD and is publicly available at www.landsend.com/sustainability/.
+The information contained on the Company's website is not incorporated by reference into this Form SD or its Conflict Minerals Report and should not be considered part of this Form SD or the Conflict Minerals Report.